Accudio/alistair-shepherd/src/writing/vercel-geoip.md

     {
       "source": "(.*)",
       "headers": [
-        { "key": "Access-Control-Allow-Credentials", "value": "true" },
         { "key": "Access-Control-Allow-Origin", "value": "*" },
-        { "key": "Access-Control-Allow-Methods", "value": "GET,OPTIONS,PATCH,DELETE,POST,PUT" },
-        { "key": "Access-Control-Allow-Headers", "value": "X-CSRF-Token, X-Requested-With, Accept, Accept-Version, Content-Length, Content-MD5, Content-Type, Date, X-Api-Version" }
+        { "key": "Access-Control-Allow-Methods", "value": "GET,OPTIONS" }
       ]
     }
   ]
 }
 ```

 This is taken from Vercel's ["How can I enable CORS on Vercel?" guide](https://vercel.com/guides/how-to-enable-cors).
-We don't really need all of these parameters for our simple API, but for the sake of keeping it easy there's no real harm in keeping them.
+Since this is a relatively straightforward API we don't really need a lot of the parameters in that article, so I've simplified it to allowing all origins, and only the GET and OPTIONS methods.

 There is one thing to note with the above code however, the `Access-Control-Allow-Origin` header allows all origins to make a request to the API.
 In most cases that might be okay, but you may want to prevent other sites from using your API, especially if you start hitting Vercel's usage limits.